AC Milan- A dynasty back on the rise

 They hit their peak in the late 80s.
 They were a complete team with a rock-solid defence, a dominant midfield and a lethal attack.
 The arrival of the Dutch duo of Marco Van Basten and Ruud Gullit sent shockwaves across Italian Football.
 Later, they were joined by their Dutch partner in crime, Frank Rijkaard, thereby completing one of the most destructive trios in the history of world football.

 Sacchi played a 4-4-2 formation, with Franco Baresi, Paulo Maldini and Alessandro Costacurta forming an impenetrable defensive line.
-Up top, Van Basten and Gullit tormented the oppositions with Angelo Colombo and Roberto Donadoni creating magic from the wings and Rijkaard slotting behind in midfield along with one Carlo Ancelotti.
+Up top, Van Basten and Gullit tormented the opposition, with Angelo Colombo and Roberto Donadoni creating magic from the wings and Rijkaard slotting behind in midfield along with one Carlo Ancelotti.
 What a team!

 Milan endured a slow start under Sacchi but sprang to life during the latter half of the campaign.
 The club won their 11th overall and first Scudetto in almost a decade.
 Sacchi masterminded the return of the European Cup to San Siro after twenty long years, winning the competition in 1989 and once again in 1990.
 This was the golden era of AC Milan.
-They were the best team in the world and tormented oppositions big or small domestically and in Europe.
+They were the best team in the world and tormented opposition, big or small, domestically and in Europe.
 They were indeed “Gli Immortali”.

 *